Measuring and Understanding Throughput of Network Topologies: Topology evaluation

-\paragraphb{HyperX}~\cite{hyperx} Unlike other topologies, the performance of HyperX is \pbgnew{irregular.} The variations arise from the choice of underlying \pbgnew{topology:} Given switch radix, number of servers and desired bisection bandwidth, HyperX attempts to find the least cost topology constructed from the building blocks -- hypercube and flattened butterfly.
-Even a slight variation in one of the parameters can lead to a significant difference in HyperX construction \pbgnew{and throughput.}
+\paragraphb{HyperX}~\cite{hyperx} \pbgnewer{has irregular performance across scale.} The variations arise from the choice of underlying topology: Given a switch radix, number of servers and desired bisection bandwidth, HyperX attempts to find the least cost topology constructed from the building blocks -- hypercube and flattened butterfly.
+Even a slight variation in one of the parameters can lead to a significant difference in HyperX construction and hence throughput.

-Results are plotted for networks with bisection bandwidth of $0.4$, i.e., in the worst-case the network can support flow from $40\%$ of the hosts without congestion.
-In the worst-case, the HyperX network that can support $648$ hosts achieves a relative throughput of $55\%$ under all-to-all traffic.
+We plot HyperX results for networks with bisection bandwidth of $0.4$, i.e., in the worst case the network can support flow from $40\%$ of the hosts without congestion.
+In the worst case, the HyperX network that can support $648$ hosts achieves a relative throughput of $55\%$ under all-to-all traffic.
 For the same network, relative performance improves to $67\%$ under random matching but further degrades to $45\%$ under longest matching.
-We investigate the performance of HyperX networks with different bisection bandwidths under longest matching TM in Figure~\ref{fig:hyperx} and observe that the performance varies widely with network size under all values of bisection.
-Moreover, high bisection does not guarantee high performance.
-This further shows that using a cut-based metric such as bisection bandwidth as a cornerstone for network design can lead to \pbgnew{poor or unpredictable performance.}
+We investigate the performance of HyperX networks with different bisection bandwidths under the longest matching TM in Figure~\ref{fig:hyperx} and observe that the performance varies widely with network size under all values of bisection.
+More importantly, this further illustrates that high bisection does not guarantee high performance.

 \paragraphb{Jellyfish}~\cite{jellyfish} \pbgnew{is our benchmark, and its (average) relative performance is $100\%$ under all workloads by definition.
 Performance depends on randomness in the construction, but at larger sizes, performance differences between Jellyfish instances are minimal ($\approx 1\%$).}